esyede/rakit/packages/docs/data/strings.md

 ### Str::plural()

-This method converts a singular word string to its plural form.
+Converts a singular word string to its plural form.
 It only supports English:

 ```php
 $plural = Str::plural('car');   // cars